 So far this year, Velodyne appeared in more than 32,500 media stories.
 The company has grown its overall social media audience by 21 percent with a reach of over two million people.
 In addition, there have been almost a million page views of Velodyne’s website and 225,000 new web users.
 It takes a great team along with sound strategy and excellent execution to achieve these outstanding results.
 And managing that team is Sally Frykman, Velodyne’s Vice President of Communications.
+(Update 2/22/2021: Since the publishing of this post, Sally Frykman was promoted to Chief Communications Officer, then, as of February 2021, she was promoted to Chief Marketing Officer for Velodyne Lidar.)

 Sally is deeply engaged in Velodyne’s outreach and education efforts to create a greater public understanding of autonomous technology.
 She promotes Velodyne’s lidar solutions as essential components in self-driving cars, advanced driver assistance systems (ADAS), mapping, on-demand mobility, robotics, security, unmanned aerial vehicles and more.